logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/data-sets/importing-a-data-folder-into-a-data-set-folder.md

 {{<note>}} TestArchitect supports the import of two file types, .csv and .txt, into data sets.
 These files must contain tab-delimited text lines.

--   **Option 1**: To import an external data folder of .csv and/or .txt files into an existing data set folder, perform the following:
+-   Option 1: To import an external data folder of .csv and/or .txt files into an existing data set folder, perform the following:

     1. In the TestArchitect explorer tree, right-click a data set folder node, and then select **Import Data folder**.